PARKSTONE GOLF CLUB

 Sophie joined Parkstone in 2013 and soon featured in National events.
 She was English Girls Champion and English Schools Champion in 2013.
 In 2015, Sophie won the English Womens Open Matchplay Championship.
-She became a professional in October 2015 and is currently playing in the LET Access Tour in 2016.
+She became a professional in October 2015 and is currently playing in the LET Access Tour.

 Parkstone’s leading men’s golfer.
 He won the English Amateur Championship of 1952, was a Walker Cup player in 1955 and an England International from 1950-1955.
 He won the Dorset County Championship in 1948, 1950 and 1952, the West of England Championship in 1950, 1952 and 1954 and the South West of England Championship in 1948, 1951, 1952 and 1954.